Search Engine Optimization and Social Media Marketing Consultant, Blogger

 Superman

 By the way, let me add one more point here.
-We used to mock Superman that he wears underwear on top of his suit instead underneath it.
+We used to mock Superman that he wears underwear on top of his suit instead of underneath it.
 I like the present suit of Superman.
 It looks normal.